Vladimir Burmakin

-Vladimir Burmakin (born 6 June 1967) is a Russian chess player.
+Vladimir Anatolyevich Burmakin (born 6 June 1967) is a Russian chess player.
 He was awarded the title of Grandmaster by FIDE in 1994.

 Chess career

 In 1994 he tied for 3rd-5th places in the Russian championship at Elista, with Sergei Rublevsky and Vasily Yemelin (Peter Svidler won, Mikhail Ulibin was second).

 Burmakin won or shared first place in several tournaments: